 If you only want to have the recognition of a few individual credits and examination results checked, the general simple form may also be sufficient under certain circumstances:

 Since a recognition procedure requires a case-by-case examination and, as experience shows, takes some time, the application (with the required enclosures) should be submitted at the latest two weeks before the start of the module enrolment and submitted either as a scan by Email or in writing to the study office of the Faculty of Economics and Management Science, Grimmaische Str.
 12, 04109 Leipzig.
+All certificates (transcripts, overview of achievements) must be submitted again as originals or certified copies before recognition.
 Partial applications are not permitted; all existing eligible benefits must be submitted in one application.

 This information is aimed at students who are already studying at the Faculty of Economics and Management Science and are considering doing a semester abroad.